Reducing your Risk of Dementia

 Cutting back or quitting smoking is recommended by health professionals for optimal health outcomes, and we recommend working with a health care provider if you need support with this.

-9. Protect your hearing.
+9. Protect and support your hearing.

 It is important to maintain your hearing, use hearing aids if you need them, and protect your ears from loud noises.
 Please talk to your doctor about care options for managing your hearing and consider turning the volume down in your headphones and stereos.

-10. Limit your risk of head injury.
+10. Protect your head and limit your risk of head injury.

 Steer clear of activities where you might put your brain at risk of harm and be sure to take efforts to protect your head in high risk activities such as bike riding and contact sports.
 Trauma such as concussions-particularly those that are repeated and cause loss on consciousness- has serious implications on the brain.